Manuel Machado (poet)

 In 1936, during the civil war, Manuel was appointed to a seat in the Royal Spanish Academy.

-In collaboration with his brother Antonio, he and Manuel wrote several dramatic works in the Andalusian style.
+In collaboration with his brother Antonio, Manuel wrote several dramatic works in the Andalusian style.
 Manuel's most notable work is La Lola se va a los puertos, adapted into film twice.

 Other dramatic works by Machado were the La duquesa de Benamejí, La prima Fernanda, Juan de Mañara, El hombre que murió en la guerra and Desdichas de la fortuna o Julianillo Valcárcel.

 Although the poetry of the two brothers is very different, we can see certain parallels.
 Thus, both composed autobiographical poems ("Adelfos" Manuel, and "Portrait", by Antonio) using Alexandrine verses organized in serventesios.
 The civil war separated the brothers, placing them on opposite sides.

 Upon arrival in Madrid after the Spanish coup of July 1936, Manuel gave the military an encomiastic poetry, "The sword of the Caudillo."
 This earned him the recognition of the Nationalists.
 After the war he returned to his post as director of the Newspaper Library and the Municipal Museum of Madrid, and retired shortly thereafter.
 He continued to write poetry, mostly religious in nature.
 His Catholic faith was rekindled during a stay in Burgos and thanks to the devotion of his wife and the influence of certain priests, such as Bonifacio Zamora.
 He continued to write eulogies to various figures and symbols of Francoist Spain, which earned him the scorn of critics and later poets, who considered him a traitor to the Spanish Second Republic.

-On January 19, 1947 died in Madrid.
+On January 19, 1947 he died in Madrid.
 After the poet's death, his widow entered a religious order dedicated to caring for abandoned and sick children.

 When the Spanish openness came of the 60s and 70s, Francisco Franco gave the youth side to the poets covered by Spain and embraced those who died, or who still lived in exile.
 Thus, the work and figure of Manuel Machado were eclipsed by those of Antonio Machado, more akin to the taste of the time.